hplogsdon/hplogsdon/_posts/2009-03-18-freebsd-os-x-dualboot.markdown

 Here's basically what I have done so far:

 1 ) Install rEFIt.
 Its an alternate boot menu for EFI systems, like Intel-Macs.
-Get it <a href="http://refit.sourceforge.net/">here at SourceForge</a>.
+Get it [here at SourceForge](http://refit.sourceforge.net/)

 2 ) OS X likes to be on a GUID Partition Disk.
 FreeBSD doesn't.
 So I backup'd my OS X install by putting the MBP into FireWire Target Mode.
 Press T as the box chimes at boot.
 Then create a new image from the disk under Disk Utility.
 If you didn't have a second Mac, you could also boot from an external install (install minimal OS X onto a GUID Firewire or USB disk) or boot from the Leopard install DVD.